-The DMG project solar farm generation facility is Impact Assessable as it constitutes an undefined use under the DSC Planning Scheme for the Conservation Zone.
-As such assessment must be undertaken against the entire DSC planning scheme for those aspects of the DMG project that trigger or require consideration against strategic frameworks and all other relevant assessment benchmarks.
+Aspects of the DMG project solar farm generation facility are Impact Assessable as it under the DSC Planning Scheme within the Conservation Zone.
+As such assessment must be undertaken against the entire DSC planning scheme for those aspects of the DMG project that trigger impact assessment or require consideration against strategic frameworks and all other relevant assessment benchmarks.